moonish1211/Cosmic-Crashout/README.md

 ### Setting up Open BCI GUI
 1) Launch Open BCI GUI and connect to the Ganglion Board
 2) Check the Impedence as part of Setting Up Ganglion Board subsection (below)
+- The game performs better with lower impedance values, you should strive for values below 50 in channels 1 and 3, but high values can be tolerated as we mostly worked on values above 150
 3) Adjust the setting on FFT Plot
     - Filter only channel 1 and 3
     - Adjust the scale of the plot<br>